What Is Developmental Editing?

-Developmental editing goes by several names.
-You might hear it called story editing, or substantive editing, or even content editing.
-Whatever it’s called, it’s the process through which an editor evaluates the essential elements of a story: plot, character, setting, structure, pacing, audience considerations, and voice.
-Developmental editing can be performed by an in-house editor at a traditional publisher, or by a freelance editor for a small press or an indie.
-In some ways, even an author’s first revision pass over their manuscript is developmental editing.
+Developmental editing goes by many names.
+You might hear it called story editing, or substantive editing, or content editing.
+You might hear it described as revision, or critique.
+Whatever its name, it’s the way an editor evaluates the essential elements of a story: plot, character, setting, structure, pacing, audience considerations, and voice.
+Developmental editing can be performed by an in-house editor at a traditional publisher or by a freelance editor for a small press or an indie author.
+In some ways, even an author’s first revision pass over their manuscript counts as developmental editing.

-Finally, there’s what developmental editing looks like.
-Some editors write narrative-style or bullet-point letters (as long as 20 pages) describing issues they see and nudging the author toward solutions.
-Others make comments directly in the manuscript, sometimes on paper but more often digitally using a feature like MS Word’s Track Changes.
-It’s also common to get both a letter and an annotated manuscript.
-No matter how you get them, comments during this stage of editing should be asking difficult questions to get you to engage more deeply with your manuscript.
-An editor may make suggestions, but the best editors have learned through experience to trust their writers, and won’t try to force a writer into a specific solution.
+Finally, the editor turns their notes into something the author can use.
+Some editors write narrative-style or bullet-point letters as long as 20 pages.
+Others make comments directly in the manuscript, sometimes on paper but more often using software like Microsoft Word’s Track Changes.
+The author may get both a letter and an annotated manuscript.
+No matter how they arrive, comments during developmental editing ask difficult questions and force the author to engage deeply with their manuscript.

 Once the editor has finished their developmental editing, the author goes to work.
 They take the editor’s suggestions and sort them into what’s usable, what missed the mark, and what they need clarification on.
 They get back in touch with their editor about any questions they have.
 Ideally, they find themselves excited about the changes they’re making and the creative leaps their editor’s feedback leads to.